kirscheeh/classificationBenchmark/protocol/protocol.md

         # -c    minimum coverage of the reference sequence

 ##### Centrifuge
-<tt>Centrifuge</tt> is a classification tool for metagenomic microbial data.
+<tt>Centrifuge</tt> [centrifuge]() is a classification tool for metagenomic microbial data.
 This FM-Index-based approach searches for forward and reverse complements of the given input reads in the corresponding database of species.
 If a match with a given seed length is found, that region is expanded until a mismatch is found [centrifuge](). <br>
 The used indices <tt>b_compressed</tt> are downloaded from <tt>ftp://ftp.ccb.jhu.edu/pub/infphilo/centrifuge/data/old-indices/</tt> as of 12/09/2019.

     centrifuge -f -x INDEX_FILE {input} --report-file LOCATION_OF_REPORT --min-hitlen INT -S {output}